A TFCC tear is an injury to the triangular fibrocartilage complex found in the wrist. It is caused either by sudden trauma, or may develop gradually.

 Symptoms of a TFCC tear include wrist pain on the little pinky finger side.
 There will be tenderness over the back of the wrist.
 Pain worsens when bending the wrist sideways so the little finger moves towards the forearm (called ulnar deviation).
 There is likely to be swelling in the wrist, reduced grip strength and sometimes a clicking sound or feeling when moving the wrist.

-TFCC tear explained
+TFCC tear causes & anatomy

 The triangular fibrocartilage complex consists of: